Snehalkmore/notes/Core java notes.md

 ```

 ### what is marker interface in java can you give some examples of marker interfaces in java ?
+Marker interface does not have any abstract method. but by implementing these interface, JVM get to know the functionality to be performed.
 ```
 1. Clonnable
 2. Serializable
 3. Remote Interface
+4. RandomAccess
 ```

 ### Internal working of hashmap?